-In this section, we set the stage for the study of "risk" by taking a look back in time.
-We are reminded by the great U.S. General George S. Patton that we should "prepare for the unknown by studying how others in the past have coped with the unforeseeable and the unpredictable."
+This section sets the stage for studying "risk" by looking back in time.
+We are reminded by the great US General George S. Patton that we should "prepare for the unknown by studying how others in the past have coped with the unforeseeable and the unpredictable."
 However, "To history, human nature must be a stubborn and tiring student.
 No matter how many times history tries to show it the error of its ways, it never learns from its mistakes."
 (Kelseyleigh Reber, If I Resist.)

-Derivatives matter because they can reduce uncertainty for those investors that find it undesirable.
+Derivatives matter because they can reduce uncertainty for those investors who find it undesirable.
 Derivatives provide businesses and investors with a mechanism to increase or decrease exposure to four common types of risk: commodity, stock market, interest rate, and credit.
 For example: